 Does Anushika get to read your work first even today?

 Yes.
 My wife is the first one who gets to reads the chapters or parts of it.
 She gives great suggestions and I value them.
 At home, my work also gets scrutinised by my mother, my maternal aunt, and my brother.
 The feedback I receive from them spurs me to do better.

 Tell us about your son, Raghuvir?
 Do you give him relationship advice?

 Well, he is 12 and you know how smart today’s twelve-year-olds are!
-It is he who advises me not just on relationships, but on wide array of topics.
+It is he who advises me not just on relationships, but on a wide array of topics.

-Considering you have received so much love, can we expect to read a ‘love story’ from you in near future?
+Considering you have received so much love, can we expect to read a ‘love story’ from you in the near future?

 Not really.
 I love conspiracy theories, you know.
 I believe in love, but I do not see myself penning a ‘love story’.
-The storyteller in me might one day write a science fiction, though.
+The storyteller in me might one day write science fiction, though.